Samantha Power: A Problem from Hell

 Could anything be different?
 Power quotes George Bernard Shaw: "The reasonable man adapts himself to the world.
 The unreasonable one persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable man."

-Power's stories are devastating, her research exhaustive.
-To read her is to become changed forever, to know too much, to be a candidate for "unreasonable."
+Power’s stories are devastating, her research exhaustive.
+To read her is to be a candidate for "unreasonable."
 Consider yourself warned.